Express Yourself (N.W.A song): Music video

 The music video starts with a black and white video of slaves working on a plantation.
 As they escape, the video transitions to the ghetto, as the band members walk through it and dance with the local residents.
 A "No Rapping" sign is shown.
 A mounted officer (played by Skeeter Rader) enforces the law on the crowd.
 Occasionally band members are depicted rapping in a prison environment.
-Later on Dr. Dre plays the role of the US president.
+Later on Dr. Dre plays the role of the U.S. president.
 At one point he is talking on the phone with Mikhail Gorbachev, and a photo of Martin Luther King Jr. can be seen in the background.
 One of King's quotes, the famous "I Have a Dream", also appears on a large sign that the band members walk through as the song properly begins.
 A parody of the assassination of John F. Kennedy follows.
 The video ends with Dr. Dre being executed in an electric chair.
-In the version appearing on the EMI YouTube channel and on N.W.A's official VEVO channel on YouTube, numerous parts are blurred out including logos and faces.
+In the version appearing on the EMI YouTube channel and on N.W.A's official Vevo channel on YouTube, numerous parts are blurred out including logos and faces.
 Despite this, the complete uncensored video can still be found online.
+The music video features cameos by Sir Jinx, TK Kirkland, and a then-unknown Warren G.

 Cover versions and samples

-German metal band Rammstein sampled the intro in their song "Klavier" for the 1997 album Sehnsucht.

-Silkk the Shocker recorded a version of the song for the 1998 N.W.A tribute album, Straight Outta Compton: N.W.A 10th Anniversary Tribute.
-The recording was also was released as a single with a promotional music video.

-Between the Rancid releases of ...And Out Come the Wolves and Life Won't Wait from 1995 to 1998, Tim Armstrong recorded a version of "Express Yourself" with the band The Silencers on the Life Won't Wait demos.
-The first half of the demo consists of Rancid demos and the second half consists of The Silencers demos.

-Stretch Arm Strong recorded a version of "Express Yourself" for the 2003 album Engage.

-Labrinth recorded a cover version of the song for his 2012 album Electronic Earth: the song was released as a single and reached the UK top 20.
+Labrinth heavily interpolated the song for his song of the same name for his debut studio album Electronic Earth (2012): the song was released as a single and reached the UK top 20.

-The Basque band Negu Gorriak featured a Basque language version, titled "Adieraz zaitez", on their 1996 covers album Salam, agur.
+The underground Basque Country group Negu Gorriak featured a Basque language version, titled "Adieraz zaitez", on their covers album Salam, agur (1996).

-In media

-"Express Yourself" is featured in the video games Tony Hawk's Pro Skater 4, EA's Skate, and Grand Theft Auto: San Andreas on the in-game station Radio Los Santos.
+In May 1990, the Australian Broadcasting Corporation's music radio station Triple J played the song on a loop while its employees went on strike over the suspension of its news director, Nick Franklin.
+He had played a portion of fellow N.W.A. song "Fuck tha Police" in a segment discussing the song's subject matter; the station had, notably, been playing the song without incident for several months, but ABC's radio head had requested that the song be given a "rest".
+"Express Yourself" was played 82 times in a row until the employee was reinstated.
+Triple J paid tribute to the event in April 2014, when the launch of its new digital radio station Double J was preceded by a stunt loop of "Express Yourself", including the original recording and covers performed by Australian musicians such as the Audreys and Darren Hanlon.